Gabri0n/glab-blog/content/posts/post1.md

 2. Made up of four sections of three digits separated by decimals
 3. Each section can range from 0-255 in value
 4. There are 5 IP classes A-E. ABC are typically used.
 DE are special.
-5. Can be split into different network sizes using subnetting
+5. Can be split into different network sizes using sub-netting

+What are the problems with IPV4?

+1. Not enough addresses
+2. Requires private address space and NAT to function
+3. NAT adds complexity and overhead to translate public and private addresses

 This would be a great point to to take a break and internalize the information or go back and re-read anything you're not sure of!